 Prior editions are also available for sale at the Museum Book Shop located at 250 East Market Street, York.
 Supplies are limited, so grab your copy today!
 Buy each previous edition individually, or buy all four previous editions for the special price of $12.95.
 They make great gifts for the holidays and other special occasions.
 Copies are also available for purchase online at the Trust's Museum Gift Shop and Book Store.

 Call for papers:

-The York County Heritage Trust is now accepting articles for the sixth edition to be published in the Fall of 2015.
+The York County Heritage Trust is now accepting articles for the seventh edition to be published in the Fall of 2016.
 Originally created in 2010 to celebrate York County history, material culture, cultural heritage, and people, articles of original scholarship are accepted.
 Preference will be given to those authors that utilize the York County Heritage Trust’s collection, either in full or in part.
 Photographs and/or other illustrative materials are encouraged but not required.
 The manuscript must be original, unpublished, written in English, and limited to 3,000 words.
-The deadline for submitting articles is December 1, 2014.
+The deadline for submitting articles is December 1, 2015.

 Be a part of history and submit your publication.
 Please review the submission guidelines carefully.

 Questions?
 Please contact Lila Fourhman-Shaull, Director of Library & Archives, at 717-848-1587 ext.
 223.